Policy Optimization for Personalized Interventions in Behavioral Health: Theoretical Guarantees for a Special Case

+The proof can be found in Appendix~\ref{sec:app:pf_approx}.
 This result implies that one does not have to run $\DPI$ \textit{exactly} in order to achieve good performance.
 In practice, one may estimate the intervention values from data --- even if the estimation is not perfect, \cref{corr:approx} ensures a performance guarantee.